 - Your seizures have proven to be unmanageable by at least two antiepileptic medications.

-Having participated in the NeuroPace clinical trial, CHI St. Luke’s Health is also the most experienced hospital system in the Houston area with this technology.
+Having participated in the NeuroPace clinical trial, St. Luke’s Health is also the most experienced hospital system in the Houston area with this technology.
 When other treatments aren’t an option, NeuroPace offers another source of hope.

 This innovation is only available at Comprehensive Epilepsy Centers.
 The NAEC-designated Level 4 Baylor Comprehensive Epilepsy Center at Baylor St. Luke’s Medical Center offers the highest level of care to patients with epilepsy and other seizure disorders.